 Via the Internet.
 Shareholders who use the 16-digit control number that was furnished to them (either on the Notice or, if you received a paper copy of the proxy materials, the proxy card or voting instruction form you received) to log on to the meeting will be able to submit questions during the meeting, as time permits.
 If you wish to submit a question during the Annual Meeting, log on to the virtual meeting website using the 16-digit control number, type your question into the "Ask a Question" field, and click "Submit."
-Questantially similar questions may be answered once.
+Questions and answers may be arranged by topic and substantially similar questions may be answered once.

 In person (if there is in-person attendance option).
-If shareholders have the option to attend the Annual Meeting in person, attendees of the meeting will be given an opportunity to ask questions during a designated questionand-answer period, as time permits.
+If shareholders have the option to attend the Annual Meeting in person, attendees of the meeting will be given an opportunity to ask questions during a designated question-and-answer period, as time permits.